 How can we ensure the equitable and efficient allocation of health-related resources across all Asia to meet basic needs and future health crises?
 What role can policy makers play in creating affordable universal health care?
 How can we close the gap between those who have access to public health and those who do not?
 What lessons have we learned from COVID-19?

-With the theme Better Healthcare for a Brighter Tomorrow, it is hoped that today’s challenges in health care can be met with viable global solutions.
-Thus we welcome you to join us for this exciting symposium to share, learn and network as well as to explore the culture, history and beauty of Hiroshima!
+With the theme Raising Public Health Awareness, it is hoped that today’s challenges in health care can be met with viable global solutions.
+Thus we welcome you to join us for this exciting timely virtual conference, which will be held online from Tokyo, Japan.

 - Access to Public Health Care in Developing Countries